 The twentieth century has marked a turning point in the evolution of the formal and non-formal education concepts, the latter being even more commonly used in the international educational speech.
 Speaking from an European point of view, the initiative for promoting curricular and extracurricular educative activity belongs to the European Council, more precisely to the Council of Ministers, which has embodied its steps into the recommendations addressed for this particular field to the member states.
-The most relevant document is the Recommendation from 30th of April 2003 which mentions the effective direction towards the acknowledgement of the equivalent status of the non-formal education with that of the formal education from the point of view of the equal contribution to the young person's personality development and his/her social integration (2001, Joint Employment Report.
-European Commission).
+The most relevant document is the Recommendation from 30th of April 2003 which mentions the effective direction towards the acknowledgement of the equivalent status of the non-formal education with that of the formal education from the point of view of the equal contribution to the young person's personality development and his/her social integration (Manual on Human Rights Education with young people, Analyzing national politics in the field of education: Romania European Council, 2000).

-The continuous education - informal and non-formal, as well as the yielding - is part of the political priorities package within a society of knowledge.
+The continuous education - informal and nonformal, as well as the yielding - is part of the political priorities package within a society of knowledge.
 The acquisition, the continuous updating and the increasing level of knowledge, skills and habits represent a preliminary condition for the development of all citizens as well as for their participation in all society's domains, from the active citizenship to the integration in the labor market.
 The 2000 March European Council from Lisbon draws up the strategic purposes for Europe until 2010.
-The strategic objectives defined in these documents are meant to influence the development of the educational and yield systems around Europe during this decade.
-(2000, Lifelong Learning: the contribution of education systems in the Member States of the European Union.
-European Commission, Education and Culture, Socrates - Eurydice)
+The strategic objectives defined in these documents are meant to influence the development of the educational and yield systems around Europe during this decade (European Commission, 2000) The quality and efficiency progress of these educational and yield systems within the European

-The quality and efficiency progress of these educational and yield systems within the European Union refer to: making the access to all educational and yield systems more easy for all the people to fallow; broaden the educational and yield systems horizon to the world.

-According to the conclusions mentioned above, The Minister of Education, Research and Innovation has defined the major purpose of the strategy: increasing the qualitative standard of formal and non-formal education by complementing them in order to value the pupils' potential and yielding as proactive European citizens (2000, Analyzing national politics in the field of education: Romania, OECD; 2002, Compass - A Manual on Human Rights Education with young people.
-Ed.
-Consiliului Europei.)
+Union refer to: making the access to all educational and yield systems more easy for all the people to fallow; broaden the educational and yield systems horizon to the world.
+According to the conclusions mentioned above, The Minister of Education, Research and Innovation has defined the major purpose of the strategy: increasing the qualitative standard of formal and non-formal education by complementing them in order to value the pupils' potential and yielding as proactive European citizens (A Manual on Human Rights Education with young people, 2000).